elliesutton/Worksheet5/README.md

 Exercise 5:

 • RSA is an implementation of the RSA method as described on the wikipedia page.

+•  Includes JUnit test